 About the program

-Leaders: The program will be led by Dr. Chang Lu from UBC and Dr. Tim Weingartner from the Lucerne University of Applied Sciences and Arts.
+Leaders: The program will be led by Dr. Chang Lu from UBC and Dr. Tim Weingartner from the Lucerne University of Applied Sciences and Arts, and joint lectured by experts from leading Layer-1 protocols.

 Date: July 10th to 23rd, 2023